 Property Data type Description Bold boolean True if the text is bold.
 Height dimension Height of a character in the font.
 Horizontal_Justification string Horizontal text justification (alignment): one of "Left", "Center", or "Right".
 Italic boolean True if the text is italic.
 Knockout boolean True if the text has the knockout property set.
 Mirrored boolean True if the text is mirrored.
+Name string The name of a footprint field.
+For text objects that are not footprint fields, this is an empty string.
 Text string The contents of the text object.
 Thickness dimension Thickness of the stroke of the font.
 Width dimension Width of a character in the font.
 Vertical_Justification string Vertical text alignment: one of "Top", "Center", or "Bottom".
 Visible boolean True if the text object is visible (displayed).